chirpstack/chirpstack-gateway-bridge/docs/content/backends/semtech-udp.md

 When the LoRa Gateway Bridge is deployed on the gateway, you will benefit from the MQTT authentication / authorization layer and optional TLS.

-## Packet-forwarder re-configuration over MQTT

-The Semtech UDP backend supports the re-configuration of the packet-forwarder over MQTT using the `config` [Commands]({{<ref "payloads/commands.md">}}).

-This works as follow:

-* The LoRa Gateway Bridge will periodically send `stats` [Events]({{<relref "payloads/events.md">}}) containing the current configuration version.
-* [LoRa Server](/loraserver/) processes these stats events and when a _Gateway Profile_
-  is associated with the gateway, it will compare the configuration version.
-* In case the _Gateway Profile_ version is newer, it will send a `config` command to the LoRa Gateway Bridge.
-* LoRa Gateway Bridge will then read the `base_file`, update it and writes it to the `output_file`.
-* It then restarts the packet-forwarder using the `restart_command` causing the packet-forwarder to reload its configuration.

-For the above to work, you must configure the _Mandaged packet-forwarder configuration_ section in the `lora-gateway-bridge.toml`.

 ## Prometheus metrics

 The Semtech UDP packet-forwarder backend exposes several [Prometheus](https://prometheus.io/)